kaukabhi/Minesweeper/README.md

 I have created Minesweeper.java class.
 Run it and it will ask you to enter the grid size, mines, row and column on every play.

-Currently, you cannot create a grid larger than 30 * 30 tiles.
+Currently, you cannot create a grid larger than 30 x 30 tiles.

 The total mines cannot exceed the total tiles in the grid.

 Rules to play:

-1. Create a board of size n * n tiles.
+1. Create a board of size n x n tiles.
 2. Enter the number of mines to place on the board randomly.
 3. Enter valid row number and column number (0 based index).
 4. If you step on a mine, it's game over and all the mines are revealed.